kbredemeier/socket_proxy/README.md

 # SocketProxy

+*WARNING* This library is currently in alpha stage and might change in the near future.

 Convinience for testing multiple socket connections.

 When testing a `Phoenix.Channel` you might run into one of the following